Stability, analytic stability for real reductive Lie groups: Abstract

 \section{Abstract}

 We presented a systematic treatment of a Hilbert criterion for stability theory for an action of a real reductive group $G$ on a real submanifold $X$ of a \Keler manifold $Z$.
-More precisely, we suppose the action of a compact connected Lie group $U$ with Lie algebra $\mathfrak{u}$ extends holomorphically to an action of the complexified group $U^\C$ and that the $U$-action on $Z$ is Hamiltonian.
-If $G\subset U^\C$ is closed and compatible, there is a corresponding gradient map $\mu_\mathfrak{p} : X\to \mathfrak{p}$, where $\lieg = \liek \oplus \liep$ is a Cartan decomposition of the Lie algebra of $G$.
+More precisely, we suppose that the action of a compact Lie group with Lie algebra $\liu$ extends holomorphically to an action of the complexified group $U^\C$ and that the $U$-action on $Z$ is Hamiltonian.
+If $G\subset U^\C$ is compatible, there is a corresponding gradient map $\mu_\mathfrak{p} : X\to \mathfrak{p}$, where $\lieg = \liek \oplus \liep$ is a Cartan decomposition of the Lie algebra of $G$.
 The concept of energy complete action of $G$ on $X$ is introduced.
-For such actions, one can characterize stability, semistability and polystability of a point by a numerical criteria using a $G$-equivariant function associated with a gradient map, called maximal weight function.
-We also prove the classical Hilbert-Mumford criteria for semistabilty and polystability conditions.
+For such actions, one can characterize stability, semistability and polystability of a point by a numerical criteria using a $G$-equivariant function called maximal weight.
+We also prove the classical Hilbert-Mumford criteria for semistability and polystability conditions.